Beit She'an

 Beit She'an (בֵּית שְׁאָן '), also known as Beisan (بيسان '), or Beth-shean, is a city in the Northern District of Israel.
 The town lies at the Beit She'an Valley about 120 m (394 feet) below sea level.
 In 2022, 98% of the population was Jewish and 2% was counted as other.

 Beit She'an is believed to be one of the oldest cities in the region.
 It has played an important role in history due to its geographical location at the junction of the Jordan River Valley and the Jezreel Valley.
 Beth She'an's ancient tell contains remains beginning in the Chalcolithic period.
 When Canaan came under Imperial Egyptian rule in the Late Bronze Age, Beth She'an served as a major Egyptian administrative center.
 The city came under Israelite rule in the monarchic period.
 It probably fell under Philistine control during the time of Saul, when, according to the Bible, his body was displayed there along with his sons.

 During the Hellenistic period, the settlement was known as Scythopolis (Ancient Greek: Σκυθόπολις).
 After the region came under Roman rule, Scythopolis gained imperial free status and was the leading city of the Decapolis.
-A multi-cultural metropolis under Byzantine rule, it served as the capital of the province of Palaestina Secunda, and had a mixed population of Christians, pagans, Jews and Samaritans.
+A multi-cultural metropolis under Byzantine rule, it served as the capital of the province of Palaestina Secunda, and had a mixed population of Christians, Jews, Samaritans and pagans.
 After the Arab conquest of the Levant, and following a series of devastating earthquakes (most notably in 749), the city lost its prominence, and became a medium-sized country town.

 The population of the town was completely changed from 1948 to 1950.
 It had been entirely Muslim and Christian, designated to be part of the Jewish state in the 1947 United Nations Partition Plan for Palestine, and was captured by the Haganah in May 1948.
 The battle over the town during Operation Gideon caused most of its inhabitants to flee, and the remainder were expelled.
 The town was then resettled by Jewish immigrants.
 Today, Beit She'an serves as a regional centre for the towns in the Beit She'an Valley.
 The ancient city ruins are now protected within the Beit She'an National Park.
 The town is located near the Jordan River Crossing, one of three crossing points between Israel and Jordan.